Financial Aid Programs

 Students may appeal their Academic Progress status by documenting the following:

-• Information regarding why the student did not meet SAP requirements, and what has changed in the student’s situation that will allow SAP to be demonstrated at the next evaluation.
+- Part B: Information regarding what has changed in the student’s situation that will allow SAP to be demonstrated at the next evaluation.

 An appeal may be approved only if it is reasonable to assume the student is able to make SAP standards after the subsequent semester.
 If a student cannot make SAP after one subsequent semester, a student must have an approved appeal and, in addition, have an Academic Plan completed.
 The appeal policy permits no more than one appeal for the same non-academic circumstance.
 To be eligible for aid, complete appeals must be turned in prior to the end of the semester the student would like to receive aid.